Updated: Aug 23

 As we departed the shelter for my house.
 Los Angeles, CA

 Here’s the deal.
 Today after years of wanting to do it but being seriously to scare of not being able to handle it, I volunteer my skill as a photographer and took pictures of shelter animals to help get them adopted. (end of the part where you find out im such a good person).
 As I was leaving I saw an old messed up version of Wednesday.
 Asked for his story and turn out he was 10 years old, blind in 1 eye, skin and major dental issues.
 He was rescued a week ago after what they assume was a life on the street.
 They were trying to get him adopted but he also was on the kill list due to his medical condition and age.
 So I adopted him.

 He will require medical attention and a lot of training but he is mellow and stop shaking the minute he meet my yard.
 This is not the best idea for my family nor my wallet, but my head and heart sure feel great about it.
 So, inter web, meet Martin Kilkenny.
 Better pictures to come as soon as he stop sniffling his new surroundings.

 August 4, 2018 at 3:28PM

 This is him as the lady was telling me about him.

 My heart went to him right away.
 I called Kevin and ask if I could rescue him.
 He said yes.
 I then called my dog walker, Julia to see if she would allowed to help him with my other dog for no extra cost.
 Because she agreed that he needed a good life, she said “of course”.
 This mattered because with all cost about to double, I needed to make sure I can afford it.
 After a quick math I went back inside, told the lady I would adopt him.
-To be clear, I probably would still take him, he was mine little boy the minute I saw him.
+To be clear, I probably would have still taken him, he was my little boy the minute I saw him.
 Regardless, money where given, papers signed, medical exam and more papers.
 After all of this me and him where in my car leaving for his new home and his new life, our new life.